The Online Books Page

 Image from Wikimedia Commons

 Isaac Barrow (October 1630 – 4 May 1677) was an English Christian theologian and mathematician who is generally given credit for his early role in the development of infinitesimal calculus; in particular, for proof of the fundamental theorem of calculus.
 His work centered on the properties of the tangent; Barrow was the first to calculate the tangents of the kappa curve.
-He is also notable for being the inaugural holder of the prestigious Lucasian Professorship of Mathematics, a post later held by his student, Isaac Newton.
+He is also notable for being the inaugural holder of the prestigious Lucasian Professorship of Mathematics at the University of Cambridge, a post later held by his student, Isaac Newton.
 (From Wikipedia)

 More about Isaac Barrow: Associated authors: